How to use Evernote for Slack

 Tables and text formatting are not supported in Slack.
 We attempt to preserve as much formatting as possible within Slack’s capabilities.

-Can you connect both a personal and a business Evernote account?
+Can you connect both an individual and a Teams account?

-You can only connect one Evernote account (either personal or business) with one Slack account.
-If you have an Evernote Business account created before September 15, 2017, you will be given the option to choose between personal and business.
-This choice will determine which notes and notebooks are searched using the /find command.
-You cannot switch back and forth between personal and business without going through the account connection process again.
+You can only connect one Evernote account (either individual or team) with one Slack account.
+If you have an Evernote Teams account created before September 15, 2017, you will be given the option to choose which notes and notebooks are searched using the /find command.
+You cannot switch back and forth between individual and team notes without going through the account connection process again.

 Where do quick notes and saved conversations go?
 Can I save a clip to a specific notebook?